Concepts

 In Chainflip, all swaps are triggered by events on external chains with a non-trivial delay.
 Chainflip also witnesses ingress transactions by block and processes swaps made in the same block as one, meaning that Chainflip effectively ignores transaction ordering of external chains and thus eliminates MEV potential derived from transaction ordering externally.
 This includes typical frontrunning and backrunning of swaps in the same block, as the actor always gets the same price as their target.

 We have not identified any way to profit from joining a bundled trade.
-Assuming that the liquidity provision is rational, all swappers, if anything, would want to avoid being bundled with other swaps, as that would reduce the liquidity requirements for their trade overall, and thus potentially offer a better rate.
+Assuming that the liquidity provisioning is rational, all swappers, if anything, would want to avoid being bundled with other swaps, as that would reduce the liquidity requirements for their trade overall, and thus potentially offer a better rate.
 An actor could join the bundle of their target and then perform a backrun, but then they are exposed to other swaps that are also bundled and a time delay for LPs to respond to which will more often than not make it unprofitable.

 Furthermore, the State Chain is a “virtual” accounting layer that executes swaps automatically without requiring secondary actions by the user.
 The intention is to force the deterministic ordering of transaction execution in blocks such that order updates and other extrinsics are executed, followed by swaps in a defined order, followed by signing requests.
 As such, all MEV strategies which rely on precisely ordering the execution of these different steps are categorically not possible in this application-specific blockchain environment.
 You can not bribe Chainflip validators to re-order swaps or liquidity updates in any way that gives an advantage to a particular actor.
 Such reordering would make the block invalid, and the Validator loses rewards and can potentially be slashed for missing an authorship slot.